Micron R/C is

 Home > Deltang Land-Based High Voltage Rx > Rx66Rx60 | Rx61 | Rx62 | Rx63 | Rx65 | Rx102 | Prog3/Prog4

 Rx66 is a 2.4GHz DSM2/DSMX receiver which includes one integrated 4A reversable controller for brushed motors (ESC).
 The motor stall current must be less than or equal to the ESC current rating; this can be increased to 6A using a heatsink.
-The voltage range is 3-18v for 1-4S LiPo, 1-5 LiFe, 3-12 NiCd/NiMH or 1 PP3.
+The voltage range is 3V-13V in standard form or 8.5V-18v with add-on regulator.
+This allows the use of 1-4S LiPo, 1-5 LiFe, 3-12 NiCd/NiMH or 1 PP3.

-Rx66 is available as board-only for you to add wiring or with a range of pre-wired leads / connectors.
+Rx66 is available as board-only for you to add wiring or with a range of pre-wired leads / connectors. - see the Wiring Options tab for details.
 If the options below do not exactly meet your needs, please contact us to discuss your requirements.

 The Rx66 has 1 x H, 8 x P and 3 x F outputs.